 View the PDF with goals and objectives.

 - 4th Year Medical student in good standing with the home institution.
-Larner College of Medicine requires visiting students to come from allopathic US medical schools.
+Larner College of Medicine requires visiting students to come from allopathic or osteopathic US medical schools.

 - Letter of interest: Interested students should submit a one-page letter of interest describing (1) why Emergency Medicine as a career choice, and (2) why University of Vermont Medical Center for a visiting elective.